coronalabs/corona-docs/markdown/native/index.markdown

 ## Plugin Development

-Plugins let you extend Corona functionality, leveraging <nobr>pre-built</nobr> components.
+Plugins let you extend Solar2D functionality, leveraging <nobr>pre-built</nobr> components.
 You can create plugins that can be <nobr>re-used</nobr> across projects and submit a plugin for availability in the [Corona Marketplace](https://marketplace.coronalabs.com).

 Learn more in our [Plugins][native.plugin] guide or in our [Plugin Submission Guide][native.plugin.submission].